866-844-7723 Call us for a free quote Contact us

 When do termites swarm?

-Termite swarm season starts in February and lasts through the summer months.
-You may see swarms of winged termites, especially when the ambient air temperatures begin to rise.
-This change in temperature triggers the young adult winged termites to emerge from their nests in large groups.
-Some termite species swarm during the day while others swarm toward light sources at night.
-All drywood termites tend to swarm after rain at particular times of the year.
+Termite swarm season typically begins in February and lasts through the summer months, coinciding with rising temperatures.
+Young adult termites emerge from their nests in large groups as the weather gets warmer.
+Some species swarm during the day, while others are drawn to light at night.
+Drywood termites, in particular, often swarm after rain at specific times of the year.

 How long do termites swarm for?

-The length of a termite swarm can depend on the species and environmental conditions.
-If a house has an infestation, termites can swarm out of the walls for 20 minutes to an hour, and that can go on for a couple of days depending on the colony size.
-If you don’t see the swarm, you’ll find the discarded wings we mentioned earlier.
+The length of a termite swarm can vary based on species and environmental conditions.
+If there's an active infestation, termites may swarm out of the walls for 20 minutes to an hour, and this can continue for a few days, depending on the colony's size.
+If you miss the swarm, you might notice discarded wings, which is a key indicator of an active termite swarm in your house.

 Multiple winged flying termites flying around a hanging light.